 Important!

-Why are my conclusions so radically different?
-Scroll down to the chapter below titled Why Did I Write This Review to learn why I’m not your typical “standing desk reviewer”.
+Wondering why my conclusions differ so much from other reviews?
+Scroll down to Why Did I Write This Review – and see why I’m not your typical “standing desk reviewer”.

-Above: Gorgeous hardwood desktops are just the beginning.
-The UpDown Pro standing desk with New Messmate desktop, plus a few accessories.
+Above: The UpDown Pro+ standing desk with New Messmate desktop, plus a few accessories.

-Reasons To Buy & Avoid The UpDown Pro.
+Reasons To Buy & Avoid The UpDown Pro+ & KLIK.

 - 100-day money back guarantee (with downsides – see below).

-- Chunkiest steel frame in the business with very little wobble (all desks wobble a little – even the best ones).
+- Solid steel frames with very little wobble (note: all desks wobble a little – even the best ones).

 - Huge selection of melamine, bamboo and hardwood desktops.

-- Every feature you’d expect in a premium desk – anti-collision, presets, dual motors, child lock.
+- Every feature you’d expect in a premium desk – anti-collision, presets, child lock.

 - Fast delivery Australia-wide (from an Australian warehouse).

-- The 100-day money back guarantee doesn’t cover shipping in either direction.
+- 100-day money back guarantee doesn’t cover shipping in either direction.

-- 75cm desktop depth might be excessive for very small apartments.
+- 75cm desktop depth may be too bulky in small apartments.

 - Hybrid/WFH workers who want a reliable, premium standing desk that will last a lifetime.